IBM/transparent-supply-documentation/README.md

 ### Changing the solution name

-The first step to changing the solution name is to change the `solutionName` variable in `src/components/SolutionName.js`.
-This is the quickest step and will change the majority of instances.
-The second step is to find and replace all remaining, applicable instances of `IBM Blockchain Transparent Supply™` with the new solution name.
+To change the solution name, simply find and replace all applicable instances of `IBM Blockchain Transparent Supply™` with the new solution name.

 ### Changing the hero image